-1. Manage your inventory carefully
+Manage your inventory carefully

 Make sure that you’re equipping your highest level gear and either dismantling or selling the rest.
 But always make sure to have a backup weapon or helmet just in case yours breaks while out exploring.
 That being said, we recommend picking up as much as you can as you explore.

-2. Invest in hacking
+Invest in hacking

 At the game’s outset, you’ll be able to drop some points into the hacking ability.
 It’s highly recommended to invest a few points into hacking, no matter what build you are going for.
 You’ll encounter quite a few vending machines in the field, allowing you to purchase a variety of items.
 But if your hacking ability is higher than 20, you’ll be able to sell your items at these machines as well.
 A hacking level of 40 will even allow players to access restricted items on sale at vending machines.
 Plus, investing in hacking will allow you to temporarily turn off Automechanicals to make your missions go more smoothly.

-3. Take care of your crew
+Take care of your crew

 Unlocking companions is a core part of the game, and it comes with a few perks.
 Not only will you have another gun on your side, but you’ll also have an increased carry capacity!
-Companions will level alongside you and also have their own skill tree.
+Companions will level alongside you and also have their own skill trees.

 Make sure to check in with them from time to time for new conversations and even new quests.
 Make sure they’re kitted out with the best gear to provide more protection, as they’ll be downed for the duration of a firefight if their health reaches zero.
 Also, be sure to equip them with their preferred weapon of choice, to make them as deadly as possible.